iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Aggravated misdemeanors attract the most severe punishments, while simple misdemeanors attract the least.

-Based on the different categories of misdemeanors in the state, here are some examples of misdemeanors;
+Based on the different categories of misdemeanors in the state, here are some examples of misdemeanors:

 Aggravated Misdemeanors:

-Examples of aggravated misdemeanors include; illegal possession of a weapon (Iowa Code § 903.1 (2019).)
+Examples of aggravated misdemeanors include: illegal possession of a weapon (Iowa Code § 903.1 (2019).)

 Serious Misdemeanors:

-In Iowa, any individual convicted of a severe misdemeanor will be required to serve up to one year of jail time and pay a fine of between 315 USD and 1,875 USD.
+In Iowa, any individual convicted of a severe misdemeanor will be required to serve up to one year of jail time and pay a fine between 315 USD and 1,875 USD.

-Examples of serious misdemeanors include; inflicting assault on an individual that leads to physical injury or mental illness (Iowa Code § 903.1 (2019.)
+Examples of serious misdemeanors include: inflicting assault on an individual that leads to physical injury or mental illness (Iowa Code § 903.1 (2019).

 Simple Misdemeanors: